waynemoir/waynemoir.com/_posts/2011-06-06-free-wordpress-theme-static-left-column.md

 ---
 title: 'Free WordPress Theme: Static Left Column'
-author: wayne.moir
 layout: default
 categories:
+- Web development
+tags:
 - WordPress
-tags:
-- WordPress Theme
+- Theme
 ---
-#
+# Free WordPress Theme: Static Left Column

 You may have noticed that a recent tweak to the design of this site shifted the layout from a static left column layout to the one you see before you now.
 In doing so I decided that rather than retire the previous design I would develop it further make it available as a free WordPress theme.